 Your tour concludes with car drop-off at Keflavik International Airport.

-Budget: basic rooms with shared facilities in budget hotels, guesthouses and farmhouse accommodation.
+- Standard rooms in budget hotels, guesthouses and farmhouse accommodation

 The names for individual accommodations are not available prior to booking, as the tour package is based on hotel price categories and not on specific hotels/accommodations.
 The exact location of the countryside hotels will vary according to availability - the itinerary indicates the region for each overnight stay (with the exception of the last night which is always in Reykjavik itself).

-For the Group 5.0 medium 4WD manual rental car needed to take the Kjolur highland route (Day 7), other car types and other accommodation option prices, please enquire.
+For the Group 5.0 medium 4WD manual rental car needed to take the Kjolur highland route (Day 7, mid-June to Aug only), other car types and other accommodation option prices, please enquire.